by-jp/www.byjp.me/content/bookmarks/shaping-the-future.md

       side effects of some technologies that you're probably already becoming familiar with.
 Note that this is a long blog entry — even by my verbose standards — so you'll need to hit on the "continue reading" link to see the whole thing.)
+summary: What does the future of technology hold, to a predictive thinker in the year 2007?
 ---
 What does the future of technology hold, to a predictive thinker in the year 2007?